+The District's highest level of decision-making authority is its Board of Education.
 The Superintendent, in conjunction with other management and accounting personnel, is authorized to assign amounts to a specific purpose.
 The District's Board of Education has not adopted a formal policy addressing this authorization.